 If your site uses responsive design (designs that automatically adjust based on the width of the browser window), you can use the same CSS media queries in the layout templates that style your Pardot forms.

-Our Knowledge Base contains thorough CSS information for forms (including which selectors style different aspects of your forms).
+Our Knowledge Base contains CSS information for forms (including which selectors style different aspects of your forms).
 Create your CSS to incorporate different styles for different media queries.
 Some style differences to consider when using media queries:

 - Keep your labels and form field descriptions concise.